wlai-axway/test/README.md

 ### Connect your microsite to the Axway-Open-Docs ecosystem

-**This must be done AFTER any content in Axway-Open-Docs repo has been removed**
+{{% alert title="Note" color="primary" %}}This must be done AFTER any content in Axway-Open-Docs repo has been removed.{{% /alert %}}

 When you and your stakeholders are happy with the content on your Netlify microsite, you can request that your microsite be added to the overall ecosystem.

 This involves: